 Buying a domain name is like setting up a shopfront on the high street — it makes an impression before customers have even stepped inside.

 For UK businesses, one of the big decisions boils down to choosing a .com or a .co.uk.
-They’re both well-established, and which one you go for might shape how people see your brand and who finds you online.
+They’re both well-established.
+Which one you go for might shape how people see your brand and who finds you online.
 It’s about who you want to attract and how professional your brand feels.
 You’ll want to strike a balance between reaching the right crowd and building trust from the start.

 So, which should you buy: a .com or a .co.uk?
 And can’t you have both?
 Let’s break it down to help you decide on the right fit for your British business.